willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 In the example above, all translation files from your entire project will be loaded.
 Of course you can load specific domains: `js/translations/admin/*.js`.

+The default translation URLs let a controller dump the translations.
+If you make use of the Assetic, you need to manually dump the translations each time a translation changes because the Assetic links will point to a static file.

 ### The JS Translator